codemmmmm/expertise/README.md

 * Node names that have a commonly used abbreviation should have the abbreviation saved in the `alternatives` node property (or the long form as the alternative, if the abbreviation is the name)
-* the same phrase should always be abbreviated or typed out (e.g. always "AI")
+* The same phrase should always be abbreviated or typed out (e.g. always "AI")
 * American English probably
+* Everything capitalized besides "stop words" and verbs after a "-"
-* a person should be connected to a **topic of interest's** major supergroup, if they are connected to a supergroup
+* A person should be connected to a **topic of interest's** major supergroup, if they are connected to a supergroup
   * e.g. if connected to "Explainable AI" they should also be connected to "AI"
   * other supergroups are "ML", "Big Data", "Optimization"